-About us page is the most visited part of any website after services and products.
+About us, the page is the most visited part of any website after services and products.
 Even then, most of the merchants find it unnecessary to add it to their website.
 Well, don’t.
-Few other mistakes around this also include –
+Few other mistakes around this also include:

 Social proofs help big time in converting visitors into customers.
 But the key is to use them at an appropriate time to establish authenticity.
 If you are launching your products the first time, hold on before adding reviews on every page.
 First, gather some customers and then gradually add user reviews.
 Some merchants do not take it seriously.
 Having a review section without any review in it may make other buyers suspicious of the quality of the products.

 Similarly, being on every social media platform without any followers may cause more harm than good.
 Therefore, start gradually with one platform and build your customer base before moving to the others.

 Do not interrupt the Google Analytics code as it is a must for your e-commerce site.
 Follow the Shopify guide to set your Google Analytics right and get the correct sales info and data on certain issues requiring your attention.